Sachin-Analyst/AtliQ-Virtual-Internship-Week-4-2026/README.md

 ## Project Description

 This repository contains a specialized insurance analytics suite that provides a holistic view of Shield Insurance's policy and customer performance.
-Built across three dashboard pages — Overview, Sales Mode Analysis, and Age Group Analysis — it evaluates critical metrics including Total Revenue, Total Customers, daily Revenue & Customer Growth Rate, and Month-over-Month policy changes.
-The dashboard segments the customer base by age group and city, and includes a Revenue/Customer trend toggle alongside filters for sales mode, age group, city, month, and policy ID to make the analysis more efficient.
+Built across three dashboard pages
+- Overview, Sales Mode Analysis, and Age Group Analysis
+- It evaluates critical metrics including Total Revenue, Total Customers, daily Revenue & Customer Growth Rate, and Month-over-Month policy changes.
+- The dashboard segments the customer base by age group and city, and includes a Revenue/Customer trend toggle alongside filters for sales mode, age group, city, month, and policy ID to make the analysis more efficient.

 ---